Menu

 Owned By: Town of Weymouth

-Established in 2022, to mark the Town of Weymouth’s 400th Anniversary, this small, grassy park features numerous benches and memorials, a flagpole, a detailed history of the town, and a 0.1 mile concrete walking path.
+Heritage Park in Weymouth was established in 2022, to mark the town’s 400th Anniversary.
+This small, grassy property features numerous benches and memorials, a flagpole, a detailed history of the town, and a 400-foot concrete walking path.
 It is located at the geographic center of Weymouth.

 Features

 Among the many memorials on site, one pays tribute to Abigail Adams (née Smith), who was born in Weymouth.
 She was the wife of second US President John Adams and the mother of sixth US President John Quincy Adams, and is remembered as an early proponent of women’s rights.
-Another acknowledges “the last Indian attack on Weymouth … the high water mark of King Philip’s War,” and yet another, the site of Weymouth’s first town house.
-In addition, a detailed series of placards tell the history of Weymouth from 1620 to the present.
+Another acknowledges that this park was the location of “the last Indian attack on Weymouth” during King Philip’s War (1676), and yet another, the site of Weymouth’s first town house (1852).
+In addition, a detailed series of placards tell the history of Weymouth from the 1620’s to the present.

 Trail Description

-A 0.1-mile concrete walkway extends in a wide circle within the park.
-Along the way, numerous placards detail the history of Weymouth from 1620 to the present.
+A 400-foot concrete walkway extends in a wide circle within the park.
+Along the way, numerous placards detail the history of Weymouth.

 Habitats and Wildlife